canonical/lxd/doc/howto/storage_volumes.md

     lxc storage volume list <pool_name>

+To display the storage volumes for all projects (not only the default project), add the `--all-projects` flag.

 The resulting table contains the {ref}`storage volume type <storage-volume-types>` and the {ref}`content type <storage-content-types>` for each storage volume in the pool.

 ```{note}